Aer-osa/Aer-osa/README.md

 - 👯 I’m looking to collaborate on **building cool web applications**

-- 👨‍💻 All of my projects are available at [ericlong.netlify.app](ericlong.netlify.app)
+- 👨‍💻 All of my projects are available at [https://ericlong.netlify.app](ericlong.netlify.app)

 - 📫 How to reach me **eric.n.long+dev@gmail.com**